Mexican Street Corn Pasta Salad

 Cut corn off of the cob

-Let cool, and then cut the corn off of the cob.
+Remove the corn from the pan and cut the corn off of the cob.

-In a small bowl, add the mayo, lime juice, lime zest, garlic, and salt.
-Mix well and set aside.
-In a large bowl, add the charred corn, green onion, parsley and Cojita cheese.
+In a small bowl, add the mayonnaise, lime juice, lime zest, and salt.

 • Corn: While corn on the cob will give the most flavor here, you can also use canned corn or frozen corn to save time.
 Frozen vegetables are just as nutritious as fresh – and nothing can beat how long they last.